 - Use resonant characters.
 In your writing, resonant characters will be persons (real or imagined) with whom your readers readily relate.
 In business writing, resonant characters generally will be business owners, business executives, managers, workers, or clients.

 - Use action verbs, which are verbs that describe real activity.

 - Keep nouns and verbs close together.

 - Link phrases and sentences with connecting words and phrases.
 Use words such as because, therefore, before, after, consequently, correspondingly, etc.

-- Progress from what is known (old information) to what is to be learned (new information).
+- Progress from what is known to what is to be learned.

 - Structure documents using the problem-solution-action framework.
-First, discuss a problem.
+First, discuss the problem.
 Next, discuss possible solutions.
-And last, lay out an action plan.
+Last, lay out an action plan.

-From my experience, these techniques will solve most writing problems.
+From my experience, these techniques solve most writing problems.

-What have you found to be most helpful improving your writing?
+What have you found most helpful for improving your writing?

 Typewriter, photographer Suzy Hazelwood, Pexel, 1995842, altered by adding text.